halogen487/visualiser/doc/NEA Project Evaluation.md

 ## Improvement

 If the project were revisited, it's clear it can be expanded upon to demonstrate more algorithms and types of algorithm.
 I didn't have time to visualise trees or graphs, so that could be done.
-The core programming, i.e. the UI and main classes are satisfactory to my standards.
+The core programming, i.e. the UI and main classes are satisfactory to my standards, so there's no need to touch them.
+I could make the front end a lot prettier, but it's a lot of effort and has no concrete benefits.

+Early on, I was contemplating between programming the server in JavaScript using the Express framework, or in PHP using the Apache web server since JS isn't made for the server.
+If I were to remake it today, I would definitely use Apache.
+The server side is very simple and my PHP skills have progressed enough that this would be the easier option now.